No results were found...

 1. Don’t just send a single email.
 Create an entire campaign to build anticipation and increase awareness.

-2. Tailor your emails to your product type and the stage in your launch.
+2. Tailor your emails to your product type, you audience, and the stage in your launch.
 An email announcing a new physical product differs from a course signup reminder.

 Get these two things right, and you’ll be well on your way towards creating product launch emails that sell.